 Is Anesthesiology Income Rising?

-On average, anesthesiologists saw their income rise by 7% from the previous year.
-As you can see from Medscape’s data, their income increase fell right in the middle when compared to other specialties.
+On average, anesthesiologists saw their income rise by 10% from the previous year.
+As you can see from Medscape’s data, their income increase was one of the top numbers of any specialty.

-Physicians working in otolaryngology and gastroenterology saw their incomes increase the most, while oncology and critical care saw the smallest increase.
-And while most physicians saw their income go up in 2021, inflation also rose 4.7%, affecting their purchasing power.
-On average, though, anesthesiologists still were ahead of the curve when compared to inflation.
+Physicians working in oncology and gastroenterology saw their incomes increase the most, while ophthalmology, emergency medicine, and nephrology lost a significant percentage of their salaries.
+Inflation also remained much higher than normal, affecting a physician's purchasing power.
+On average, though, anesthesiologists still were well ahead of the curve when compared to inflation.

 More information here: